-Protiviti supported the client’s efforts through three key project phases: defining an initial IT strategy and target operating model, enabling value stream-focused Lean portfolio management, and analyzing the company’s software development and information security delivery models.
+Protiviti supported the client’s efforts through three key project phases: defining an initial IT strategy and target operating model, enabling value stream-focused Lean portfolio management, and analysing the company’s software development and information security delivery models.

 The client grew earnings per share by 30% and increased its efficiency ratio by 4%.
 Technology development time required to onboard a partner was cut from 12 months to six weeks, while also doubling the number of partners onboarded.

 A new technology philosophy

 As one of the top money-moving banks in the U.S., this client’s payment processing systems move billions of dollars in ACH and wire transfers each day.
 This makes having the right data, readily available, and seamless data integration with all third-party partners a necessity.
 Building that fully abstracted data integration layer would prove to be one of the most important challenges for this project team.

 This project focused on the company’s efforts to modernise its IT organisation and achieve greater alignment with its business partners as their business model evolved.
 The project included three key phases of support, starting with an initial IT strategy and target operating model definition, transitioning to enabling value stream-focused Lean portfolio management and then a deeper dive analysis into the software development and information security delivery models.
 The outcomes of these efforts included increased adoption of agile practices, restructuring of legacy functions (like the enterprise PMO) to drive more business value, and increased connection between IT and business executive leadership teams.